 You know Naples Botanical Garden as a beautiful space to connect with nature, spend time with loved ones, and celebrate the cultures of the subtropics.
 But did you know we are also part of a global effort to save plants?

 We partner with conservation organizations in Southwest Florida and throughout Latin America and the Caribbean, regions climatically similar to Naples, to identify and conserve threatened plants, conduct research, and share our living collections.
-We also see plants as the foundation for solving environmental challenges, and we advise communities on how to harness the power of nature to create a healthier, more resilient region.
+We also know that plants hold the key to designing new approaches to environmental and societal challenges.
+Through the Center for Nature-Based Solutions at Naples Botanical Garden, we harness the power of nature to improve ecosystem health, support biodiversity, improve economic conditions, and enhance human well-being.

 Forty percent of the world’s known plant species may be at risk of extinction, according to the Royal Botanic Garden, Kew.
 We at the Garden insist on acting out of hope, not despair.
 Visit the links below to find out how we are making a difference in Southwest Florida and beyond.